tonghuikang/notes/sutd-game-theory/README.md

   - Clarify and quality in presentation/report
   - Technical depth or possible data analysis
   - Impact and contribution to society
-- Examples of previous year projects - ?
+- Notable projects
+  - Is it rational for governments to open up their borders unilaterally?
+  - Modelling football penalty shootout, and effect of knowledge on the type of players